Just like you wouldn’t hire a plumber to fix a leaky roof, you wouldn’t hire a copywriter to write instruction manuals.

 A blogger is a person who writes blogs.
 Unlike copywriters, bloggers are not writing for clients.
 They are writing for their readers and see themselves as entrepreneurs.
 They have their own blog where they share their expertise, opinions, and experience.

-When I started this website, I became a blogger.
-I wanted to share my expertise in copywriting and marketing (two things I'm passionate about) and get more people to know about my book – From Reads To Leads.
+When I started my blog, I wanted to share my expertise in copywriting and marketing (two things I'm passionate about) and get more people to learn about my book – From Reads To Leads.

-If you're a copywriter, your own blog can help you improve your writing skills, showcase your portfolio to your potential clients and even build your copywriting business.
+If you're a copywriter, your own blog can help you improve your writing skills, showcase your portfolio to your potential clients, and even support your copywriting business.

 If you need to hire a professional writer to blog for you, you should be looking for a content writer, not a blogger.